ZoomInfo

 The advantage of digital advertising is precision.
 Target by company size, industry, job title, and even specific accounts.
 You only pay for impressions that reach your ICP.

 Track cost per lead and conversion rates by channel.
-If LinkedIn ads generate SQLs at half the cost of search ads, shift budget accordingly.
-Test creative, adjust targeting, and optimize toward pipeline, not just clicks.
+If LinkedIn ads generate SQLs at lower cost than search ads, shift budget accordingly.

 Social proof reduces buyer risk.
 When prospects see companies like theirs succeeding with your solution, objections disappear and deals accelerate.